bitshares/bitshares-core/README.md

 Accessing restricted API's
 --------------------------

-You can restrict API's to particular users by specifying an `apiaccess` file in `config.ini`.
-Here is an example `apiaccess` file which allows user `bytemaster` with password `supersecret` to access four different API's, while allowing any other user to access the three public API's necessary to use the wallet:
+You can restrict API's to particular users by specifying an `api-access` file in `config.ini` or by using the `--api-access /full/path/to/api-access.json`.
+Here is an example `api-access` file which allows user `bytemaster` with password `supersecret` to access four different API's, while allowing any other user to access the three public API's necessary to use the wallet: